mercadona/postoffice_django/README.md

 This will be handled on Postoffices and we'll actually receive two messages for the same topic
 * `test_topic`, `{'message1': 'key1'}`, `{'additional_key', 1}}`
 * `test_topic`, `{'message2': 'key2'}`, `{'additional_key', 1}}`

+## How to contribute

+1. `make install-test-requirements`
+1. `make env-start`
+1. Write a test.
+1. `make test`
+1. Implement up to the test are green.
+1. Repeat.